avbm/groomba/README.md

 List of enhancements for Groomba in no particular order:
 - A good logo: every open source tool needs a good logo ;)
 - Passing command line flags and arguments: currently I am planning on adding support for arguments and flags using [Cobra](https://github.com/spf13/cobra)
-- Noop mode: add a noop mode where groomba just outputs changes it would have made without making them
-- Custom rename prefix: currently Groomba only supports renaming to a `stale/` prefix.
-Ideally this should be a configurable parameter
 - Delete (really) old branches: delete branches older than a set threshold instead of renaming them
 - Better install scripts and documentation